thu-west/FBRW/README.md

 If you have any questions, feel free to contact me.
 My emails is: lkx17@mails.tsinghua.edu.cn.

-Plase cite our paper if you choose to use our code.
+Please cite our paper if you choose to use our code.

 ```
 @article{